jpolkdata/jpolkdata/README.md

 ## About Me

 Hey there!
 I'm a data engineer and a guy who just loves technology in general.
 I have over a decade of experience working in data roles within the healthcare industry.
 Those efforts have mostly been to support value-based care initiatives and to help doctors be more efficient at managing their patients' health.

-I love working with data, and building out my skills in cloud technologies is something I've been focusing on lately.
+On a day-to-day basis I love working with data and solving problems.
+Understanding cloud technologies is important to my role and is something I've been focusing on lately.
 I've used AWS in the past but my current focus is Azure.

 I use this space as needed.
 That may be when I want to try something that doesn't make sense to do at work, or I have a personal project to work on.
 There's a mixture of notes, demos, POCs, as well as small projects I'm playing with to help make my life easier.